 You can reach Valentia by the car ferry from Cahersiveen from April to October.
 Outside of this time take the bridge across to the island from the pretty harbour village of Portmagee.
 There are a few places to visit on the island including the village of Knighstown with its beautiful period buildings, Valentia Island Lighthouse and Geokaun Mountain & Fogher Cliffs; Valentia’s highest point and a superb spot to enjoy 360 degree views of the island and beyond!

-Skellig Michael also known as the Great Skellig is a UNESCO World Heritage Site.
+Skellig Michael also known as the Great Skellig is a UNESCO World Heritage Site, and world famous Ring of Kerry attraction.
 The island was featured in Star Wars: Episode VII – The Force Awakens.
 At the summit of the 230m high rock there is a 6th century Christian monastery and stone beehive huts which the monks who inhabited the island lived in.
 Boat trips to the islands can be taken from Portmagee pier.
 Trips to Skellig are not for the feint hearted however as there are 670 stone steps to climb before you reach the top!
 You can learn more about the Skelligs at the Skellig Island Visitor Experience which is located on Valentia Island near the bridge across to Portmagee.

-Ballinskelligs or “Baile na Sceilge” is one of the few remaining Irish speaking areas in this region of Kerry.
+Ballinskelligs or “Baile na Sceilge” is one of the few remaining Irish speaking areas on the Ring of Kerry.
 Southwest of the village you will find Bolus Head, which looks over St. Finan’s Bay and the Skelligs.
 The ruins of Cill Rialiag, an early Christian monastic settlement are located nearby.
 Ballinskellig Beach known locally as Ladies Beach is a stunning place to relax or take a long beach walk!

 Waterville is a lovely little village overlooking stunning Ballinskelligs Bay and nestled on the beautiful Lake Currane.
 The town was a favourite holiday spot of Charlie Chaplin and his family who used to holiday here.
 They first visited the town in 1959 and came back every year for over ten years.